orlaqp/update-profile-ddd/README.md

 - Docker
 - Redis

-## Main Topics/Patterns we are going to discuss
+## Main Topics/Patterns we are using

 - Object Oriented Programming (OOP)
 - SOLID Principles